 It has since been reigned back to around 301 million (and many are complaining that it is too low).

 Now considering that the total salary budget for all people in BPA comes only $165,000,000 — if each and every person was paid $55,000 (which they are not, remember BPA is a Federal agency!) it means that if every person in BPA was fired and no personnel costs were incurred it would not even equal what is spend on fish programs in ONE year!

 Reducing the number of personnel — and the associated costs — at BPA has least impact on electric rates of anything that BPA does.

 The local newspaper, The Oregonian, always ignores this fact when reporting about BPA.
 It always hammers on the notion that BPA has too many people on it and cutting people out would save money.
 The fact is that the only way to cut costs is to cut out all the "feel good" programs that BPA does.
-In many cases (many being >70%) BPA has been forced to fund fixes and studies ordered by any number of Federal, State, and Tribal governments who are trying to atone for past policy mistakes they made.
+In many cases (many being over 70% funded by BPA) BPA has been forced to fund fixes and studies ordered by any number of Federal, State, and Tribal governments who are trying to atone for past policy mistakes they made.
 These government entities just transferred the burden and cost of fixing these past mistakes onto BPA them thereby putting the onus of failure and political fallout onto BPA.

 The Head Quarters building is located in the Lloyd Center District of Portland, Oregon.

 Course people who work at BPA MUST have a sense of humor to deal with working there.